16.1. The Vector Properties Dialog

 Grid: generates a regular grid with a point symbol at each intersection.

-While the minimal spacing of the Displacement lines depends on the point symbol renderer’s, you can still customize some of its settings such as the Stroke width, Stroke color and Size adjustment (eg, to add more spacing between the rendered points).
+Displaced symbols are placed on the Displacement lines.
+While the minimal spacing of the displacement lines depends on the point symbols renderer, you can still customize some of their settings such as the Stroke width, Stroke color and Size adjustment (e.g., to add more spacing between the rendered points).

-Use the Labels group options to perform points labeling: the labels are placed near the displaced position of the symbol, and not at the feature real position.
-Other than the Label attribute, Label font and Label color, you can set the Minimum map scale to display the labels.
+Use the Labels group options to perform points labeling: the labels are placed near the displaced symbol, and not at the feature real position.

 Point Displacement renderer does not alter feature geometry, meaning that points are not moved from their position.
 They are still located at their initial place.
 Changes are only visual, for rendering purpose.
 Use instead the Processing Points displacement algorithm if you want to create displaced features.

 Unlike the Point Displacement renderer which blows up nearest or overlaid point features placement, the Point Cluster renderer groups nearby points into a single rendered marker symbol.
-Based on a specified Distance, points that fall within from each others are merged into a single symbol.
+Points that fall within a specified distance from each others are merged into a single symbol.
 Points aggregation is made based on the closest group being formed, rather than just assigning them the first group within the search distance.

 From the main dialog, you can: